soulehshaikh99/create-vuepress-electron-app/README.md

 ## ✒️ Overview

-The aim of this project is to provide Web Developers using `vue.js` the power to create cross-platform desktop apps using `electron`.
+The aim of this project is to provide Web Developers using `vuepress` the power to create cross-platform desktop apps using `electron`.

 #### 🧐 What packages does the project use?